Redherring32/OpenTendo-TopLoader/README.md

 *[2]There is an aftermarket PPU that can be used; the part number is UA6528 (NTSC) or UA6528P (PAL), and it is available on Aliexpress.
 While it works as a drop-in replacement, it isn't known whether it is compatible with all NES games.

+Please read the release page for notes on any parts that must be harvested, or otherwise obtained separately from the BOM.

 ## License: